-If you’re a Mac user, a new camera update has recently shipped (version 5.05).
-OS X Mavericks provides system-level support for digital camera RAW formats.
-In order to use these files, youcan access them through Aperture or iPhoto on your Mac.
+If you’re a Mac user, a few new camera updates have recently shipped (we’re up yo version 6.05).
+OS X Yosemite provides system-level support for digital camera RAW formats.
+In order to use these files, youcan access them through Photos, Aperture or iPhoto on your Mac.
 You can also browse at the system level looking through folders.Supported by […]